 WingFOILing refers to the use of the wing on a specific wingfoil board with a hydrofoil attached to the underside.
 This allows the board to rise up out of the water as it moves forwards and foiling occurs.
 Foiling above the water feels exciting yet relaxing at the same time, delivering a very smooth ride.
 As the foil slices through the water, the usual noise and bumping of the board against the surface all but disappears and the sensation of gliding is second-to-none.

 Wingfoiling is relatively easy to master, typically with a much faster learning curve than other watersports.
 It is safer than kitesurfing (as the wing can be de-powered easily or let go of at any time) and more accessible as winging is welcomed at a wide range of inland waters.
 The benefits of winging over windsurfing include having a greater wind range for each wing (so less kit is needed) and easier storage and transportation of the equipment as it packs away smaller (no long masts and much shorter boards).
 Despite the steep learning curve in the early stages, mastering foiling turns, tacks and gybes requires commitment and time - enabling participants to enjoy an active foiling lifestyle with longer-term goals.

 ANYONE CAN TRY IT!

 No previous watersports experience is required to learn to wingsurf or wingfoil.
 The pathway is to learn to wingsurf first and then to wingfoil.
+No one can sensibly expect to learn to handle the wing whilst learning foiling at speed all at the same time.
 Some people may choose to stick with wingsurfing and to enjoy the feeling of being powered along by the wing whilst remaining on the water rather than above it.
 Most people, however, are keen to progress to wingfoiling asap.